What Is Bowel (Intestinal) Obstruction?

 What Are the Early Signs and Symptoms of Complete Large Bowel (Intestinal) Obstruction?

-Large intestinal bowel obstruction (colon obstruction) signs and symptoms include:
+11 Signs and Symptoms of large intestinal bowel obstruction (colon obstruction) include:

 - Cramps and pain in the lower abdomen especially on the left side